microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 [TODO]: # TODO =================================================================

+#### Duplicating HANDLEs from content process to elevated window process

+We can't just have the content process dupe the handle to the window process.
+If the content process is unelevated, and the window process is elevated (in a mixed elevation scenario), then the content process won't have permission to `DuplicateHandle` the `HANDLE` to the swapchain into the window's process.

+Instead, the window will always need to be the one responsible for calling duplicate handle.
+Fortunately, the `DuplicateHandle` function does allow a caller to duplicate from another process into your own process.

 #### What happens to the content if the monarch dies unexpectedly?

 What happens if you only have one window process, the monarch, and it